Published on November 9, 2019 | Uncategorized

 Different Types of Lawyers in India

-Private lawyers – These are the lawyers who work for private firms and do not work for any government or nonprofit organisations.
-They have have a higher remuneration compared to the public or government lawyers.
+Private lawyers – These are the lawyers who work for private firms and do not work for any government or nonprofit organizations.
+They have had a higher remuneration compared to the public or government lawyers.
 The remuneration can range between 12 lakhs to 20 lakhs per annum depending upon your profile.

 Public Interest Lawyers – They are involved in drafting legal processes, legislation and also in the representation of individual clients who cannot afford private lawyers.
 Generally, public interest lawyers work for the government or nonprofits and have a comparatively lower salary compared to others.
 They earn between 4 lakhs to 8 lakhs per year.

-Trial Lawyers – They focus on a specific area like corporate law, medical malpractice, civil or criminal trial.
+Trial Lawyers – They focus on a specific area like corporate law, medical malpractice, a civil or criminal trial.
 Though the evidence framework and rules are similar, the procedures for civil and criminal trials are very different.
-The trial lawyers salary varies from 4 lakhs to 10 lakhs per year but the top notch lawyers like the famous Ram Jethmalani & Mr. Fali Nariman used to charge anywhere between 8 to 25 lakhs per hearing.
+The trial lawyers’ salary varies from 4 lakhs to 10 lakhs per year but the top-notch lawyers like the famous Ram Jethmalani & Mr. Fali Nariman used to charge anywhere between 8 to 25 lakhs per hearing.

 Immigration Lawyers – They help the individuals or companies with immigration processes, paperwork, visas, and deportation processes.